 - COTA candidates must graduate with an entry-level occupational therapy degree from an ACOTE-accredited occupational therapy assistant program.

 Length & Format

-The NBCOT exam consists of 200 multiple choice questions answered over four hours.
+The NBCOT OTR exam consists of 170 multiple choice questions answered over four hours.
 Single-response questions ask you to pick the best one answer while the multi-response requires them to pick the three best answers out of a possible six.
 A further section provides a responsive yes/no format.

 After arriving at the testing center, you can decide to watch a tutorial before starting which does not cut into your four hours of testing time.
 While you are allowed to take a break, the clock does not stop, and you must complete the same check-in procedures when you arrived to re-enter the classroom.

-The NBCOT uses a criterion-referenced scoring system, essentially meaning the test is pass/fail.
+The NBCOT OTR uses a criterion-referenced scoring system, essentially meaning the test is pass/fail.
 Performance is ranked on a scale between 300-600, with 450 being the minimum score needed to pass.
-The exam consists of 200 questions in total and points are not deducted if you choose an incorrect answer.
+The exam consists of 170 multiple choice questions and a three-problem clinical simulation test section.
+Scoring is unique in that points are not deducted if you choose an incorrect answer.
 This means that even if you aren’t sure about a question, you should still try to answer it rather than leaving it blank.
-The NBCOT does not provide test scores immediately after the exam ends, instead sending an official feedback report with information about final scores via email or in the mail.
+The NBCOT OTR does not provide test scores immediately after the exam ends, instead sending an official feedback report with information about final scores via email or in the mail.

 |Domain #1||Evaluation & Assessment||Evaluation & Assessment Acquire information regarding factors that influence occupational performance on an ongoing basis throughout the occupational therapy process.
 25% of the exam||25% of the exam|